fbpx

 London is big.
 And sprawling.
 Happily, though, you can take on little “villages” or pockets of London and walk between the sights there.

-This afternoon sees you tackle some of the big boys: the area around Westminster and Big Ben.
+This afternoon sees you tackle some of the big boys: the area around Westminster, Big Ben and the Houses of Parliament where you’ll find many of the things that London is famous for.

 But first, let me take you to one of London’s (many) green spaces and give the city a chance to breathe.